-Bieber’s current earnings are a whopping $56 million.
+Bieber, for instance, has current earnings of a whopping $56 million, according to Forbes.
 All of that at no starting cost, since he made his initial videos with no budget.
 The original video was taken down a long time ago, but this is the YouTube video which gave Bieber his big break:

-YouTube comedian Olga Kay revealed that she spends around $500 – $700 a week on filming and editing her comedy skits.
+In an interview with the New York Times, YouTube comedian Olga Kay revealed that she spends around $500 – $700 a week on filming and editing the comedy skits for her channels.
 She currently has just under a million subscribers that bring her around $100,000 – $300,000 gross earnings annually.
 That is not her ‘take-home’ pay though:

 At the end of the day, she ends up with around $21,000 net income from her videos.
 That take-home pay is considerably less than the average personal income for many Americans her age, which is around $25,000-$31,000.

 This has caused Kay to branch out to her own business, using her popularity to market it and the income from her videos to fund it.
 Her use of her YouTube fame to promote her other business is where we move from the concerns of individual YouTube personalities to that of businesses putting up their own videos on the site.
 Unlike the former, where the site serves as a major income generator, the latter sees YouTube as one giant commercial to promote their trade and increase sales.

 The most important aspect for businesses on any platform is the return on investment, or ROI.
 Basically, it’s a look at how much they get out of something monetarily based on how much they spend on it.